 - seek collaboration with all the relevant parties – from students to policy makers – in order to improve student learning and post-university experience.

 Types of Projects

-The Tuning Africa pilot Project is implemented in the framework of the Joint Africa-EU Strategy.
+The Tuning Africa project is implemented in the framework of the Joint Africa-EU Strategy.
 Its first phase (2011 – 2013) covered 60 universities, representing the five sub-regions of Africa, with their great linguistic (French, English, Arabic and Portuguese) and cultural diversity.
-The second phase of Tuning Africa (2015 – 2018) is a concrete deliverable of the 2014-2017 Roadmap of the 2014 EU-AU Heads of State and Government Summit.
+The second phase of Tuning Africa (2015-2018) is a concrete deliverable of the 2014-2017 Roadmap of the 2014 EU-AU Heads of State and Government Summit.